krestfield/docs/certdog/oauth_integration.md

 ## Map Entra ID Groups to Certdog Teams

-Certdog will now be able to authenticate users using their Entra ID credentials.
-The permissions that those users have in Certdog are managed by mapping Entra ID Security Groups to Certdog teams.

-Note that an Entra ID user who is not a member of any mapped groups can still login.
-They will just have no access to any Certificate Issuers.
+Before certdog will authenticate users (using their Entra ID credentials) they must be mapped to a certdog Team.

+This will define what permissions the user has within certdog.

+This is achieved by mapping the users Security Groups to a one or more certdog Teams.

 <br>